 - Stop the use of egocentric thinking, (recognize another point of view, activity in the world is external and perceptions are constructed internally) and

 - Stop the use of transductive reasoning (replace faulty reasoning with logical reasoning).

-Learning causes development through a process that can be called the learning cycle.
-It is repeated over and over again as a person matures and gains intellgences or adaptability.
-The next section looks at this process and its variables.
+Learning causes development through learning cycles.
+Learning processes, which are repeated over and over again as a person matures and gains intelligences and adaptability as new knowledge is structured and connected to previous understandings.
+Let's review this process and its variables.

 Let's take a close look at the learning process or cycle of learning.

 It starts with a person playing or cruising through life, in equilibrium.

 Remember a working memory loves consistency, clarity, and harmony.

 An event happens that gives the working memory, a double take, cognitive dissonance.
 When something seems different or doesn't make sense and the person becomes, disequilibrated.